josdejong/mathjs/docs/expressions.md

 math.eval('0.1 + 0.2'); // BigNumber, 0.3
 ```

-Big numbers can be converted to numbers and vice versa using the functions
+BigNumbers can be converted to numbers and vice versa using the functions
 `number` and `bignumber`.
 When converting a BigNumber to a Number, the high
 precision of the BigNumber will be lost.
 When a BigNumber is too large to be represented
 as Number, it will be initialized as `Infinity`.